DJ Questionnaire

 5. Do you take song requests from guests?

-is up the couples.
+Most couples are fine with a few requests here and there but honestly that is up the couples.
 If they do not want me to take requests then I will honor

 that.